jorail/PiedPiperS/README.md

 learning guide and examples at http://learn.adafruit.com/fft-fun-with-fourier-transforms/.
 The corresponding function headings are marked by 'MIT License'.

+PiedPiperS uses train control from a website in the browser of a smart phone.
+It make use of an ESP32 microprocessor with built in WiFi.
-PiedPiperS building instructions make use of an ESP32 microprocessor.
-The PDF (https://github.com/jorail/PiedPiperS/blob/main/PiedPiperS_Instruction.pdf) includes the electrical circuit layout and images of the resulting circuit design and wiring as well as testing of the application application.
+The building instructions PDF (https://github.com/jorail/PiedPiperS/blob/main/PiedPiperS_Instruction.pdf) includes the electrical circuit layout and images of the resulting circuit design and wiring as well as testing of the application application.
 Further explanations for the PiedPiperS project, additional photos and demonstration in short videos are provided in the [/docs](docs/) folder.